Palmaris Longus

 The palmaris longus is a muscle within the superficial compartment of the anterior forearm.
 It is absent in approximately 15% of the population.

-• Attachments: Originates from the medial epicondyle, attaches to the flexor retinaculum of the wrist.
+• Attachments: Originates from the medial epicondyle of the humerus.
+It attaches to the flexor retinaculum and palmar aponeurosis of the hand.

 • Actions: Flexion (weak) at the wrist.